Generic name: etravirine [ e-tra-VIR-een ]

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Serious skin reactions can occur with etravirine.
-Stop using etravirine and check with your doctor right away if you or your child have more than one of the following symptoms: blistering, peeling, or loosening of the skin, itching, joint or muscle pain, rash, red skin lesions, sore throat, or sores, ulcers, or white spots in the mouth or on the lips.
+Serious skin reactions can occur with this medicine.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin, red skin lesions, severe skin rash, or fever or chills while using this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.